instantOS/docs/docs/instantassist.md

 keys listed to execute their corresponding action.
 These key combinations are called assists.

-For example: The w-assist consists of pressing Super + A to activate the menu and then typing in "w".
+For example: The w-assist consists of pressing ++super+a++ to activate the menu and then typing in ++w++.
 The w-assist is responsible for quickly changing your wallpaper.
 It will list some other options.
 Press w again to execute the default action which is generating a new wallpaper from a random source.